 - California Shepherds

 However, today this type of breeding is not recommended.
 The recessive gene responsible for a naturally bobbed tail is not thoroughly understood.
-So, this breeding may lead to some serious health problems in puppies.
+So, this breeding may lead to some severe health problems in puppies.

 4. Native Americans thought the Australian Shepherds were sacred

 The Native Americans also called these marvellous dogs Sacred spirit dogs.
-They believed that the copper patches over the Aussie’s eyes represented the sunset and the white paws meant the morning light.
+They believed that the copper patches over the Aussie’s eyes represented the sunset and that the white paws meant the morning light.